AdetunjiTejumade/customer_support_system/README.md

 - There's an admin that creates Agent accounts (The sign up api only creates customer accounts).

 ## Issues
-- Automaticallly assigning tickets to agents.
+- Automatically assigning tickets to agents.
 Currently this is done randomly.
 Can be improved to follow the round-robin technique.

 ## Feedback
 Instructions were pretty clear